ben-edde/LIMA/Note.md

 * better than single

 ### scaling
-* scaling is fine, but the range should be large enough to represent feature (1-100 is better than 0.1-1)
+* scaling is fine, but the range should be large enough to represent feature (1-100 is better than 0.1-1) //for y only
+* scaling X with (0,1) helps
+* 2 options: scaling y smaller then use mse; scaling y larger then use mae or mape
 * seems scaling also help feature selection (esp entropy)

+### RFE
+* good for Lasso (as long as scale b/w 0-1)
+* good for SVR (as long as scale b/w 0-1)
+* not good for Ridge

+### SelectFromModel
+* good for Ridge

 ```